2025 ARTIST LINE-UP

 LEO NOCENTELLI OF THE METERS ZACCAI CURTIS

-BIG CHIEF DONALD HARRISON JR & THE CONGO SQUARE AFRO-
+BIG CHIEF DONALD HARRISON JR & THE CONGO SQUARE NaTION AFRO-

 NEW ORLEANS GROUP PRESERVATION HALL LEGACY BAND